 Excused Absence: Evidence is provided verifying for school personnel that the absence fell into one of the 7 categories of legal absences.
-Students in this category, within a reasonable length of time, as determined by the teacher, may make up all missed work.
+Students in this category, within a reasonable length of time as determined by the teacher, may make up all missed work.
 Parents may write 7 notes per year to verify an absence as excused (as per the list below).
 Any absences beyond these (7) must be verified by a doctor's note, hospital, funeral or court documentation to be excused and could result in an attendance referral.
 (The note must be written.
-A phone call WILL NOT be accepted as an excused absence.)
+A phone call WILL NOT be accepted as an excused absence.
+A phone call will prevent an automated call to the parent.)
 Unexcused Absence: The absence does not fall within the 7 categories defined as excused, and/or has used the designated amount of parent excuse notes.
 A student may request that a student be excused for: